 The trolls that live in each castle have captured the king’s daughters, but the White Bear rescues them all.
 When he finally arrives at the king’s farm, he is highly praised for having rescued the princesses.

 Visitors can listen to the story at the exhibition or sit down in the reading nook to read about the White Bear or any of the other children’s books that have been chosen for the Exhibition.

 RASMUS LØLAND – A PIONEER IN NORWEGIAN CHILDREN’S LITERATURE

-Rasmus Løland (1861-1907) was born at Løland Farm on Hyls Fjord in Ryfylke.
+Rasmus Løland (1861-1907) was born at Løland Farm in Hylsfjorden in Ryfylke.
 He had an unassumingly pleasant childhood as the son of quiet, deeply religious parents.

 Løland’s first book, Folkeliv (Folk-life), was published in 1891 when he was 30 years old.
 Many books followed that one before he died of tuberculous when only 46 years of age.
 Several biographies have been written about Løland, among these Rasmus Løland, Barnebokpioneren frå Ryfylke, by local historian Ernst Berge Drange.

 THE BACKGROUND FOR THE EXHIBITION